julioalexp/SISM/README.md

 ![](https://github.com/julioalexp/SISM/blob/main/Diagrama%20de%20Venn%20(2).png)

 By doing an inner joing between these databases we can gather a powerfull data/information for a public policy maker..
-We selected various columns but the main one is "Total_payment_services" which is project idea to unify payment of public services.
+We selected various columns but the main one is ``Total_payment_services`` which is project idea to unify payment of public services.

 ```sql
 SELECT Full_name,  credit_card, cedula as ID, (charge_pay+tribute+charge_today) as Total_payment_services